lieser/dkim_verifier/test/Readme.md

 ## Running unit tests in a browser

+> **Note**:
+> The unit test do currently not have a fake implementation of the storage API.
+> Instead they use a preference implementation that differs from the one
+> actually used in the add-on.

 Because of *CORS* opening the runner html page directly from the file system does not work.
 A HTTP server is needed instead.